Shahidkhan0786/Calculator-PIAIC/readme.md

-# TypeScript Node.js Project
+# TypeScript Node.js Calculator Project

-Welcome to the TypeScript Node.js project!
-This repository contains a sample Node.js project written in TypeScript.
+Welcome to the TypeScript Node.js Calculator project!
+This repository contains a PIAIC  project written in TypeScript.
 Follow the instructions below to clone and run the project locally.

 ## Prerequisites